Mowbray-R-V/Model-based-RL/README.md

 2. M. H. DeGroot and S. E. Fienberg.
 The comparison and evaluation of forecasters.
 The statistician, 1983.
 3. Efficient Model-Based Reinforcement Learning through Optimistic Policy Search and Planning, NIPS 2020
 4. Accurate Uncertainties for Deep Learning Using Calibrated Regression, ICML 2018
-5. Near-optimal Regret Bounds for Reinforcement Learning,  NIPS 2009
+5. Near-optimal Regret Bounds for Reinforcement Learning,  NIPS 2009 (Error radius is learned from data (concentration inequalities → Hoeffding, Bernstein, GP posteriors))

 # 📘Exploration